airwick989/IBM-Fault-Localization-Work/README.md

   - 'jlm.csv' (jlm metrics) (optional).
   - 'perf.csv' (perf metrics) (optional).
   - 'test.csv' (test metrics) (optional).
-#### Performance Benchmarking
-- Responsible for executing a performance benchmarking of the uploaded Java program.
-- Records, collects, and stores performance metrics.
-- Currently a black box in the system (area of investigation).
 #### Common Data Store
 - Database stored locally in the system.
 - Stores files to be shared across multiple modules.